What is YVR TAKEcare?

 Current measures include:

-- Asking that face coverings be worn at all times while in the public areas of the terminal
+- Requiring mandatory face coverings to be worn at all times while in the terminal

 - Increasing cleaning across all high-touch areas